grayy921013/Leetcode/README.md

   * `health[i][j] = Math.max(Math.min(health[i][j+1],health[i-1][j]) - dungeon[i][j], 1);`

 20. Problem 218 (The Skyline Problem)
   Main idea is divide & conquer.
 The first mission is to write a function that can *combine* two skylines.
 Then we transform each individual building into a skyline.
 Finally, we recursively combine two skylines into one.
 Refer to my code for details.

+21. Problem 222 (Count Complete Tree Nodes)
+  At first, I thought of binary search, which take `log(2^h) = h` steps to find the number of nodes in the last level, but for each level, I have to go down `h` levels to find the node.
+So the overall time complexity is `O(n^2)`, which is too slow.
+  A better solution is to compare the *height* of the left and right subtree.
+Here, we calculate the height by always going left from the start node.
+If the height of the left subtree is equal to the height of the right subtree, then the left subtree is a full tree of height `h - 1`, and the result is `2 ^ h + no. of nodes in the right subtree`.
+Else, the right subtree is a full tree of heigh `h -  2`, and the result is `2 ^ (h - 1) + no. of nodes in the left subtree`.
+We do the calculation recursively.